ianbollinger/haskell-style-guide/haskell-style.md

     | otherwise = filter p xs
 ```

-### 1.iii.&emsp;Blank lines
+### 1.iii.&emsp;Separate top-level definitions with a blank line

 Use one blank line between top-level definitions.
-Do not place blank lines between
+Do not place blank
-type signatures and function definitions.
-Add one blank line between
+lines between type signatures and function definitions.
+Add one blank
-functions in a type class instance declaration if the functions bodies
+line between functions in a type class instance declaration if the
-are large.
+functions bodies are large.

 ### 1.iv.&emsp;Whitespace